 Dancer, choreographer, educator and researcher Nefeli Tsiouti is dedicated to mastering all aspects of her craft and creating a better future for the next generation of artists.

 She took a brief break from her current hectic schedule on a world tour with Project Breakalign – a dance science enterprise focused on preventing injuries in breakdancers – to share some of her experiences, thoughts, advice and ambitions with Georgina Butler.

 Nefeli Tsiouti was born in Sydney, Australia, and has double nationality: Australian and Cypriot (Greek-Cypriot).
-When she was 2 years old her family returned to Cyprus, where she lived until she turned 18.
-Aged 9, Nefeli began taking classical ballet classes.
-By the time she was 15, Nefeli was also learning contemporary and jazz dance technique and had experienced a year of hip-hop dancing.
+When she was two years old her family returned to Cyprus, where she lived until she turned eighteen.
+Nefeli began taking classical ballet classes when she was nine.
+By the time she was fifteen, Nefeli was also learning contemporary and jazz dance technique and had experienced a year of hip-hop dancing.
 She simply loved to dance!

-Between the ages of 18 and 23, Nefeli lived in Athens, Greece.
+Between the ages of eighteen and twenty-three, Nefeli lived in Athens, Greece.
 Although disappointed to narrowly miss out on winning a place to train professionally at the Greek National School of Dance, she eagerly completed a Bachelors degree in French Language and Literature at university while also working as a dancer and dance teacher.
 During this time, Nefeli started ballroom dancing but just a year into forging a professional career she sustained an injury that prevented her progressing.
 Unfortunately, this was not to be the only time that an injury would curtail Nefeli’s desire to dance.
 Only a year after rehabilitation, she rediscovered the hip-hop culture and began training in breaking, adopting the name Bgirl sMash.
 Ten months later, in 2007, she suffered a severe shoulder injury.
 She was forced to stop dancing immediately and underwent surgery in 2008.